0xnu/kikiola/README.md

 +  `POST /vectors`: Insert a new vector
 +  `GET /vectors/{id}`: Retrieve a vector by ID
 +  `DELETE /vectors/{id}`: Delete a vector by ID
-+  `POST /search`: Search for the nearest neighbors of a vector
++  `POST /search`: Search for the nearest neighbours of a vector

 #### cURL Examples